-A pandas Timestamp object represents a precise moment in time on a given day.
+The pandas Timestamp object represents a precise moment in time on a given day.
 Some data, however, is recorded over a time interval, and it wouldn't make sense to place an exact timestamp on any of the measurements.
 For example, a record of the number of steps walked in a day, box office earnings per week, quarterly earnings, and so on.
 This kind of data is better represented with the pandas Period object and the corresponding PeriodIndex.

-The Period class accepts a value and a freq.
+The constructor of the Period accepts a value and a freq.
 The value parameter indicates the label for a given Period.
 This label is tied to the end of the defined Period.
-The freq indicates the length of the Period and in some cases can also indicate the offset of the Period.
-The default value for freq is "M" for months.
-The freq parameter accepts the majority, but not all, of frequencies listed in Table 12.3.
+The freq indicates the length of the Period and also (in some cases) indicates the offset of the Period.
+The freq parameter accepts the majority, but not all, of frequencies listed in Table 10.3.

 '''

-Creates a period for month of Oct, 2016.

-p1 = pd.Period("2016-10")

-p1.start_time

-The start and end times of the period

-Timestamp('2016-10-01 00:00:00') # are recorded as Timestamps.

-p1.end time
+p1.end_time

 Timestamp('2016-10-31 23:59:59.999999999')

 Represent the annual period ending in December that includes 10/03/2016.

 p2 = pd.Period("2016-10-03", freq="A-DEC")

 p2.start_time

 Timestamp('2007-01-01 00:00:00')

 p2.end_time

 Timestamp('2007-12-31 23:59:59.999999999')

 Get the weekly period ending on a Saturday that includes 10/03/2016.

 print(pd.Period("2016-10-03", freq="W-SAT"))

 2016-10-02/2016-10-08

 '''

-Like the pd.date\range() method, the pd.period\range() method is useful for generating a PeriodIndex for unindexed data.
-The syntax is essentially identical to that of pd.date\range().
-When using pd.period\range(), remember that the freq parameter marks the end of the period.
+Like the pd.date_range() method, the pd.period_range() method is useful for generating a PeriodIndex for unindexed data.
+The syntax is essentially identical to that of pd.date_range().
+When using pd.period_range(), remember that the freq parameter marks the end of the period.

 After creating a PeriodIndex, the freq parameter can be changed via the asfreq() method.

-The bounds of a PeriodIndex object can be shifted by adding or subtracting an integer.
-PeriodIndex will be shifted by $n \times \text{freq}$ .
+Say you have created a PeriodIndex, but the bounds are not exactly where you expected they would be.
+You can actually shift PeriodIndex obejcts by adding or subtracting an integer, n.
+The resulting PeriodIndex will be shifted by $n \times \text{freq}$.

 If for any reason you need to switch from periods to timestamps, pandas provides a very simple method to do so.
-The how parameter can be start or end and determines if the timestamp is the beginning or the end of the period.

 Similarly, you can switch from timestamps to periods.

 Problem 3.
 The file finances.csv contains a list of simulated quarterly earnings and expense totals from a fictional company.
 Load the data into a Series or DataFrame with a PeriodIndex with a quarterly frequency.
-Let how=end.
 Assume the fiscal year starts at the beginning of September and that the data begins in September 1978.
-Return the DataFrame.
+Plot the data.